Budgeting for university

 Books and course costs

-Check the course information on the university website for any compulsory costs such as books, equipment or fieldwork, and budget for them.
+Check the course information on the uni website for any compulsory costs such as books, equipment or, fieldwork, and budget for them.
+You can also ask about costs during university open days.

 Specialised clothing may be needed on some courses.
-Don't forget to budget for the cost of laboratory clothes, healthcare uniforms, smart clothes for placements, etc.
+Don't forget to budget for the cost of lab clothes, healthcare uniforms, smart clothes for placements, etc.

 Cars are expensive – between insurance, fuel and tax, the costs mount up.
 Instead, use public transport (rail, bus or underground), lift-share with other students, cycle or walk.